The 13 Best Cloud Storage for Photographers in 2025

 12. Flickr Cloud Storage

-Flickr Cloud Storage
+Flickr Cloud Storage for Photographers

+Flickr is a renowned cloud storage service, also known as a photography social media site.
+You will get the opportunity to get to know other photographers.
 Even though it is like a social media site, it can be used as a photo backup site.
 However, there is a restriction on the file size.
-The photographs can have a maximum size of 200MB and video 1GB.
+The photographs can have a maximum size of 200MB, and the video can be 1 GB.

 The price they are offering for unlimited storage is a lucrative offer compared to other service providers.
-Because at such a reasonable price, you can store your photographs as well as can establish your photography career.
+Because at such a reasonable price, you can store your photographs as well as establish your photography career.

-Pricing Categories:
+Pricing Categories

 You can upload up to 1000 photographs or videos for free.
-However, to enjoy unlimited space you have to pay $5.99/month or $49.99/year.
+However, to enjoy unlimited space, you have to pay $5.99/month or $49.99/year.

 ProsCons